a-xo/commands/README.md

 # commands
-Useful commands that are hard to find
+Useful commands that are hard to find:

+Delete node modules:
+rm -rf node_modules/